metomi/rose/sphinx/tutorial/rose/metadata.rst

 * Formatting the :ref:`command-rose-config-edit` GUI.

-Metadata can be used to ensure that configurations are valid before they are run and to assist those who are edit the configurations.
+Metadata can be used to ensure that configurations are valid before they are run and to assist those who edit the configurations.

 The Metadata Format